rajeshuppala1449/CollBeet-Admin/docs/gcpcomputedeploy.md

 Deploying CollBeet Admin on GCP Compute Engine is a simple two-step process.
 Just follow the below given steps and your Dashboard will be deployed in no time.

+**Note:** Following steps may be a little advanced if you have no prior experience with Cloud Deployment.

 ### Index
 * [Step 1: Create A VM Instance](#create-a-vm-instance)
 * [Step 2: Deploy CollBeet Admin](#deploy-collbeet-admin)